wavefrontHQ/docs/pages/doc/alerts.md

 The timing of an alert notification depends on the alert target:

-* For simple targets (email addresses and PagerDuty keys added directly in the alert's **Target List**), notifications are sent whenever the alert is firing, updated, resolved, snoozed or in a maintenance window.
+* For simple targets (email addresses and PagerDuty keys added directly in the alert's **Target List**), a notification is sent whenever the alert is firing, updated, resolved, snoozed or in a maintenance window.
 * For [custom alert targets](webhooks_alert_notification.html), a notification is sent in response to each triggering event that is specified for the target.

 ### Sample Alert Notification